-Injured employees should report injuries immediately, even if they do not seem severe at first.
+Injured Georgia workers should report injuries immediately, even if they do not seem severe at first.
 Although the law allows for 30 days from the date of an injury for the injured employee to file a claim, any delay can lead to lost benefits or complicate the claims process.
 If the employee delays, the reviewing board may assume that a claimant’s injuries were not severe if he or she delayed in seeking medical treatment.

-After filing an initial claim, the claim goes to the State Workers’ Compensation Board for review and the employer provides the claimant with a list of physicians approved by the workers’ compensation insurance carrier.
+After filing an initial claim, the claim goes to the Georgia State Board of Workers’ Compensation for review and the employer provides the claimant with a list of physicians approved by the workers’ compensation insurance carrier.
 The injured employee must seek medical attention from one of these doctors.
-However, if the injury requires emergency treatment, the employee may seek medical attention from any available doctor, but must return to one of the approved physicians once the emergency situation is over.
+However, if the injury requires emergency medical treatment, the employee may seek medical attention from any available doctor, but must return to one of the approved physicians once the emergency situation is over.
 Employees must notify their employers which approved physician they wish to visit and may change their mind once without notifying the employer.